dojo/docs/developer/design/builder.rst

   Reads a resource from the file system.

 write
-  Write a resource to the file system.
+  Writes a resource to the file system.

 writeAmd
   Writes an AMD module to the file system.